 10 Aug The Robert H. Spitz Foundation Grant Provides Essential Training to Staff

-The Robert H. Spitz Foundation Grant provides Essential Training to Staff.
+The Robert H. Spitz Foundation provides a grant for essential training to staff

 The generosity of the Robert H. Spitz Foundation impacts many in scranton and surrounding community.

-SCRANTON, PA— August of 2020, The Spitz Foundation, operated through the Scranton Area Community Foundation, granted Keystone Mission $15,000.00 to help fund training and resources for a cognitive-behavioral resource called “Genesis Process.”
+SCRANTON, PA—August of 2020, The Robert H. Spitz Foundation, administered through the Scranton Area Community Foundation since 2016, granted Keystone Mission $15,000.00 to help fund training and resources for a cognitive-behavioral resource; called “Genesis Process.”
 The program is evidence-based training giving the staff at Keystone Mission tools to have one-on-one discussions with guests in the fight-and-flight mode.

 During the COVID-19 pandemic, Keystone Mission staff participated in the online training with the owner and founder of the Genesis Process.
 Our team learned about cognitive behavior training through a biblical perspective, applying faith to their healing.

-Keystone Mission is excited for the training the staff received to better the men and women who are broken and experiencing homelessness in NEPA.
+Keystone Mission is excited for the staff’s training to better the men and women who are broken and experiencing homelessness in NEPA.
 The goal is to build a community of hope for men and women in NEPA.